A distribution-guided Mapper algorithm: Results

 \subsection{Two disjoint circles}

 This dataset is created by sampling points randomly from two disjoint circles with centers $(0, 0)$ and $(3, 0)$ and a radius of $1$. $5000$ points are uniformly sampled on each circle.
-Figure \ref{cirs_results} (a) provides a visualization of the sampled data points.
-This dataset has a distinctive shape and provides a straightforward performance comparison between the classical Mapper and D-Mapper algorithms.
+The upper panel of Figure \ref{cirs_results} (a) provides a visualization of the sampled data points.
+This dataset has a distinctive shape and provides a straightforward performance comparison between the classic Mapper and D-Mapper algorithms.

 In this experiment, we choose the filter function to be a function that projects the original data onto the $X$-axis.
 We set the number of intervals $n$ to $12$.
 The clustering algorithm is DBSCAN with a radius of $0.5$ and a minimum of samples $3$.
 The parameters $p$ of the classic Mapper algorithm and parameter $\alpha$ of the D-Mapper are tuned via grid search, $p=0.02$ and $\alpha = 0.127$.
 The comparison of different evaluation metrics is shown in Table \ref{tab1} and Figure \ref{result1}.
+The resulting intervals are given in the lower panel of Figure \ref{cirs_results} (a).
 In Figure \ref{result1}, the color of a node indicates the average value of the projected data within the node.
-The output graphs of the classic Mapper and D-Mapper are similar, and both algorithms capture the topological features of the dataset effectively without noise, result in a $TSR$ of 1 for both algorithms.
+The output graphs of the classic Mapper and D-Mapper are similar (Figure \ref{result1} a-b), and both algorithms capture the topological features of the dataset effectively without noise, resulting in a $TSR$ of 1 for both algorithms.
 The D-Mapper performs better than the classic Mapper in terms of clustering, as evidenced by its higher $SC_{norm}$.
 This indicates that D-Mapper has an advantage in identifying more meaningful clusters.
-Moreover, we show cases that both Mapper algorithms concerned on $SC$ only in Figure \ref{result1} (c) and (d).
-In these two cases the $SC_{norm}$ are higher but the $TSR$ are lower than the results concerned on $SC_{adj}$.
-The topology structures of these two cases are obviously different from the dataset in these two figures.
+Moreover, we display cases in both the classic Mapper and D-Mapper algorithms concerned with the $SC$ only in Figure \ref{result1} (c) and (d).
+In these two cases, the $SC_{norm}$ values are higher but the $TSR$ values are lower than the results concerned with the $SC_{adj}$.
+The topology structures of these two cases are different from the dataset in these two figures.
 The distinct results in this example validate the utility of our proposed metric.
 It provides a quantitative approach for evaluating Mapper-type algorithms from both topological signal preservation and clustering.